-You can also select from a number of optional benefits for which you pay the full cost.
+In addition to these Company-provided benefits, you can select from a number of optional benefits for which you pay the full cost.
 These include:

 - Vision Insurance

 - Voluntary Term Life Insurance

 - Voluntary Personal Accident Insurance

 - Optional Short Term Disability Insurance

 - Long Term Disability Insurance

 - A Health Care Flexible Spending Account

 - A Dependent Day Care Flexible Spending Account

 - Critical Illness Insurance

 - Legal Services

 - Health Savings Account (HSA)

-^{} The Health Savings Account is not a Company-sponsored plan or benefit option.
+- The Health Savings Account is not a Company-sponsored plan or benefit option, and you must be covered under the PPO 1500 or the PPO 2500 (among other requirements) to open and contribute to an HSA.